EnigmaCurry/qos/README.md

 Support for the following radios is available:

- * BTECH UV-PRO, Vero VR‑N76, Radioddity GA-5WB, and other clones.
-   (These are all essentially the same radio) - these radios communicate with Linux via bluetooth (KISS TNC).
+ * BTECH UV-PRO, Vero VR‑N76, Radioddity GA-5WB (these are all essentially the same radio) - these radios feature a bluetooth (serial) KISS TNC, which is directly supported by the Linux kernel AX.25 stack (direwolf is not required).
  * More radios TODO.

 ## Get started

 ### Setup radio

-Follow the directions to setup your radio, then come back here.
+Follow the directions to setup your specific radio, then come back here to setup Linux.

  * [BTECH UV-PRO, Vero VR-N76, Radioddity GA-5WB](#btech-uv-pro-vero-vr-n76-radioddity-ga-5wb)